Dancing at Lughnasa at the Royal Exchange Theatre

 The way Friel incorporates dance and music throughout the play is what gives Dancing at Lughnasa its timeless theatrical charm.
 At the heart of the play are sudden bursts of wild, almost uncontrollable movement – the sisters dancing to scraps of music, as if their bodies can momentarily transcend hardship.
 These scenes are both liberating and heartbreaking: a reminder of the joy that exists even through times of poverty, constraint and tradition.
 This is a play that celebrates joy in the moment, even though it acknowledges how fragile those moments can be.

-At the helm of the production is director Elizabeth Newman, making her debut as Sheffield Theatres’ new Artistic Director.
-She’s joined by designer Francis O’Connor, lighting designer Chris Davey, composer and sound designer Pippa Murphy and movement director Sundeep Saini – a team whose combined expertise promises to capture both the lyrical intimacy of Friel’s writing and the physical vitality of the play.
+At the helm of the production is Director Elizabeth Newman, making her debut as Sheffield Theatres’ new Artistic Director.
+She’s joined by Designer Francis O’Connor, Lighting Designer Chris Davey, Composer and Sound Designer Pippa Murphy and Movement Director Sundeep Saini – a team whose combined expertise promises to capture both the lyrical intimacy of Friel’s writing and the physical vitality of the play.

-The Royal Exchange is the perfect home for this revival.
+The Royal Exchange Theatre is the perfect home for this revival.
 Its in-the-round theatre places the audience right at the heart of the action, making the Mundy sisters’ kitchen feel like a space we inhabit alongside them.

 More than thirty years after it first premiered, Dancing at Lughnasa remains as vital as ever – a powerful reflection on memory, survival and the unstoppable tide of change.
 For Manchester audiences, this is a rare chance to see a modern masterpiece reimagined by a powerhouse creative team in one of the country’s most distinctive theatres.